 I know the voices you’re hearing:

-- No one would notice if I wasn’t here
+- No one would notice if I weren’t here

-- People’s lives would actually be better if I was gone
+- People’s lives would be better if I were gone

 - I am just a huge weight that people have to carry